Egmar Gonçalves

-Egmar Gonçalves (born 15 August 1970) is a Singaporean former professional soccer player.
-Born in Brazil, he took Singaporean nationality in 2002, under the Foreign Sports Talent Scheme, in order to play for the Singapore national football team.
+Egmar Gonçalves (born 15 August 1970) is a former professional footballer.
+Born in Brazil, he played for the Singapore national team.

 Club career

 In his time with Home United FC, Gonçalves scored a total of 239 S.League goals in 11 S.League seasons and was the first recipient of the 100 S.League goals award in 2001, although he had managed 107 by the end of that season.
 He reached the 100 goals mark in a hat-trick against SAFFC in a 4–0 win.
-It was due to S.League deciding not to include the inaugural Singapore Cup goals as it was known as League Cup but backtracked on it later.
+It was due to the S.League deciding not to include the inaugural Singapore Cup goals as it was known as the League Cup but backtracked on it later.
 He was also awarded the 200 S.League goals award in 2004 which he reached the mark, in a hat-trick again, against Sinchi in a 5–1 win.

 Gonçalves was the top scorer in the S.League in 2004 and joint top scorer with Indra Sahdan Daud in the AFC Cup in 2004.